 This is my account of my Ayurveda experience in Kerala in winter 2015, what I learned from it, how it affected me, and I also share tips on how to find Ayurveda retreats in Kerala with questions you should ask.

 I’d heard about Ayurveda through Yoga classes, online research and tales from friends.
-Planning my travels to India, it seemed natural to take the opportunity to spend a few weeks in Kerala – the home of Ayurveda, and experience a panchakarma detox for myself.
+Planning my travels to India, it seemed natural to take the opportunity to spend a few weeks in Kerala – the home of Ayurveda, and experience a Panchakarma detox for myself.
+Panchakarma is the process of purifying and cleansing the body (detox by any other word) using traditional Ayurvedic methods.

 Each year, 700,000 foreigners travel to Kerala for Ayurvedic treatment.